csholm22/surly/README.md

-Code Name:
-# Project Surly
+# Project Surly aka *BEERz*

-## What it does
+### What it does
-It tracks how much alcohol the user has consumed
+1. It tracks how much alcohol the user has consumed

-It calculates your estimated blood alcohol level based on the following formula.
+2. It calculates your estimated blood alcohol level based on the following formula.

-Notifies the user when they have had too much to drink.
+3. Notifies the user when they have had too much to drink.

-Reminds the user of the dangers of drinking and driving.
+4. Reminds the user of the dangers of drinking and driving.